-GISF facilitates exchange between member organisations and other bodies such as the UN, institutional donors, academic and research institutions, the private sector and a broad range of international NGOs.
+GISF facilitates exchange between member organisations and other bodies such as the UN, institutional donors, academic and research institutions, the private sector and a broad range of international non-governmental organisations (INGOs).
 GISF strives to improve practice by producing original research and practical guides that fill knowledge gaps across the sector.
 The forum invests in capacity building by promoting learning through training and events, an online resource hub, and a renowned research programme.